gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 For a complete list of eviction configuration options, see the [@EnableEviction annotation Javadoc](https://docs.spring.io/spring-data/gemfire/docs/current/api/org/springframework/data/gemfire/config/annotation/EnableEviction.html)

-For more details about [vmware-gemfire-short-name] eviction, see [Eviction](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-eviction-chapter_overview.html) in the [vmware-gemfire-short-name] product documentation.
+For more details about GemFire eviction, see [Eviction](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-eviction-chapter_overview.html) in the GemFire product documentation.

 ### <a id="configuring-expiration"></a>Configuring Expiration

 Along with [eviction](#configuring-eviction),
-expiration can also be used to manage memory by allowing entries stored in a Region to expire. [vmware-gemfire-short-name] supports both Time-to-Live (TTL) and Idle-Timeout (TTI) entry expiration policies.
+expiration can also be used to manage memory by allowing entries stored in a Region to expire.
+GemFire supports both Time-to-Live (TTL) and Idle-Timeout (TTI) entry expiration policies.

-[spring-data-gemfire-name] provides the following expiration annotations:
+Spring Data for VMware GemFire provides the following expiration annotations:

 - `Expiration`